kognetiks/kognetiks-chatbot/README.md

 **✨ Supported Models from OpenAI**

 - GPT-3 series of models
-- GPT-4 series of models
+- GPT-4 series of models (including gpt-4o and gpt-4o-mini)
 - dall-e series of models
 - tts series of models